ramyaxmad/MJF-1A-Parkinson-s-Freezing-of-Gait-Prediction/README.md

 ## 🏗️ **Project Overview**

-**Describe:**

-- How this project is connected to the Break Through Tech AI Program
-- Your AI Studio host company and the project objective and scope
-- The real-world significance of the problem and the potential impact of your work

 This project is part of the AI Studio Challenge Project, focusing on applying AI/ML to a real-world problem as part of the Break Through Tech AI Program.
 The host company is the Michael J. Fox Foundation.
 The project objective is to develop an ML model, trained on data from a wearable 3D lower back sensor, to detect Parkinson's Freezing of Gait (FoG).
 The scope is to treat this as a supervised classification task, aiming for high accuracy, sensitivity (>90%), and F1 score (>85%) for potential integration into wearable devices or mobile health platforms.
 Freezing of Gait (FoG) is a debilitating symptom of Parkinson's Disease.
 The successful model will significantly improve patient care by assisting researchers and hospitals, allowing clinicians to identify FoG patterns and adjust treatment plans, which aligns with the MJF Foundation's mission to improve patient outcomes.